rhyeen/microfront_reference/README.md

 the other is a card for selecting a a particular hotel reservation (`hotelReservationCard`).
-The root app would pull down the list of possible reservations from the back-end, and create N `hotelReservationCard` components, calling the `keyFactory` per component and passing the key as an attribute to each entity.
+The root app would pull down the list of possible reservations from the back-end, and create N `hotelReservationCard` components, calling the `keyFactory` per component and passing the key as an attribute to each instance.

-Each `hotelReservationCard` entity in turn uses its own `customButton`.
+Each `hotelReservationCard` instance in turn uses its own `customButton`.
 The `hotelReservationCard` will use its own key as the shared key for the `customButton`.
 Alternatively, it could have generated unique keys using the `keyFactory`.